-Nowadays: Think of all the family gatherings, the snowy boots that have trampled across the floors, the acquired gifts over the season.
+Nowadays, think of all the family gatherings, the snowy boots that have trampled across the floors, the acquired gifts over the season.
 Oh, and the mountains of sweets and decadent dishes concocted for the holidays.
 Decorating, too.
-Okay, it honestly just makes sense that we’d be cleaning at this time of year.
+Okay, it honestly just makes sense that we’d be doing extra cleaning this time of year.

 Spring Cleaning Tips